energydrink9/ai-interview-prep/README.md

 # AI Interview Prep

-AI Interview Prep is an intelligent interview preparation platform that helps job seekers prepare for their interviews through personalized coaching, skill assessment, and practice sessions.
-The application analyzes job postings and creates customized preparation plans tailored to specific roles and companies.
+AI Interview Prep is a job interview preparation platform powered by AI.
+The application uses LangChain agents with GPT-4 to automatically analyze job postings and company information, generating personalized preparation plans.
+The app leverages OpenAI's Realtime voice technology to allow users to practice voice-based mock interviews with an AI coach that provides feedback and guidance.

 ## Features

 - **Job Analysis**: Automatically extracts and analyzes job requirements, company information, and role responsibilities from job postings
 - **Personalized Preparation Plans**: Creates custom interview preparation plans based on the job requirements
+- **Virtual Interview Coach**: Utilizing OpenAI's Realtime voice technology, users can practice with a responsive AI interviewer that adapts to their responses, provides immediate feedback, and helps improve their interview performance.
 - **Structured Practice Sessions**: Guides users through focused practice sessions targeting specific skills and competencies
 - **Real-time Interview Practice**: Integrates with OpenAI's real-time API for interactive interview practice sessions
 - **Skills Assessment**: Provides detailed breakdown of required skills and competencies for the target role